iotaledger/iota-wiki/internal/learn/wallets/firefly/faq-and-troubleshooting.md

 If you want to migrate more than one account index, you will need to manually go through the indexes one by one and migrate them.
 Once you have completed the migration for one index, you will be prompted to migrate another index on the same profile.
 Each migration is sent to a separate wallet within the same Firefly profile.

-You can also migrate additional indexes by going to the Advanced Settings in your dashboard and choosing "Migrate Ledger Index."
+You can also migrate additional indexes by going to the Advanced Settings in your dashboard and choosing `Migrate Ledger Index`.
 This will migrate the funds to the same profile.

 #### The balance that is shown is less than the balance I have on my Ledger.
 What can I do?

-Firefly provides a "check again" option to check more addresses for balance.
+Firefly provides a `check again` option to check more addresses for balance.
 If the balance is 0 and cannot be found by checking multiple times again, you likely selected the wrong account index.

-#### Why does it say my "Funds are at risk" during migration?
+#### Why does it say my `Funds are at risk` during migration?

 It was a risk to send funds from the same address more than once in the old legacy network.
 If you see this message, Firefly will guide you through a process to help secure those addresses before migration.
 You can read more about spent addresses here.

 #### What is bundle mining?

 If you have spent addresses, it means you accidentally received funds to an address that was already spent from.
-These funds are not safe to send again due to the Winternitz type one-time signature scheme (see below under "Spent Addresses" for more details).
+These funds are not safe to send again due to the Winternitz type one-time signature scheme (see below under [Spent Addresses](#spent-addresses) for more details).

 To secure your spent addresses during the migration, Firefly will try to find a new bundle that reveals the least amount of additional private key parts compared to previous signs.